Back

 • appearance of stains on the teeth (in children), which are usually removed with a brush.

-• a significant decrease in the number of white blood cells
+• significant decrease in white blood cell count

-• reduced number of red blood cells (hemolytic anemia )
+• low red blood cell count (hemolytic anemia )

 • crystals in the urine (urine may become cloudy and urination may become difficult and painful).

 If you get any side effects, tell your doctor or pharmacist.
-This includes all possible side effects not described in this leaflet.
-You can also report adverse reactions directly through the Executive Medicines Agency, 8 Damyan Gruev Street, 1303 Sofia, phone: +35928903417, website: www.bda.bg.
-By reporting side effects, you can contribute to getting more information about the safety of this medicine.
+This includes any possible side effects not listed in this leaflet.
+You can also report side effects directly via the Bulgarian Medicines Agency, 8 Damyan Gruev Street, 1303 Sofia, tel.: +35928903417, website: www.bda.bg.
+By reporting side effects, you can help to obtain more information on the safety of this medicine.

 5. How to store Amoxiclav